cimplec/sim-c/README.md

 ## Start Contributing

-sim-C which has a highly intuitive codebase, you'll be ready to contribute in no time!
+<p align="justify">sim-C which has a highly intuitive codebase, you'll be ready to contribute in no time!
-While adding any functionality to sim-C you need to make changes in the following files only:
+While adding any functionality to sim-C you need to make changes in the following files only:</p>

-1. **lexical_analyzer.py**
+<p align="justify">1. **lexical_analyzer.py**
 Lexical analysis is the first phase of a compiler.
 It takes the modified source code from language preprocessors that are written in the form of sentences.
 The lexical analyzer breaks these syntaxes into a series of tokens, by removing any whitespace or comments in the source code.
-Depending on the type of functionality add it to the respective function: is_keyword, numeric_val, string_val, keyword_identifier and/or lexical_analyze.
+Depending on the type of functionality add it to the respective function: is_keyword, numeric_val, string_val, keyword_identifier and/or lexical_analyze.</p>

-2. **op_code.py**
+<p align="justify">2. **op_code.py**
 It is responsible for creating opcodes.
-If need be you need to change the opcode2dig function only which returns the integer representation of opcode type.
+If need be you need to change the opcode2dig function only which returns the integer representation of opcode type.</p>

-3. **token_class.py**
-It is responsible for creating tokens.
-Here you need to append the token type and its integer reprsentation in the token2dig function.

-4. **symbol_table.py**
-SymbolTable is responsible for storing information about identifiers and constants.

-5. **simc_parser.py**
+<p align="justify">3. **simc_parser.py**
 Parser is an interpreter component that is used to break the data into smaller elements coming from lexical analysis phase.
 A parser takes input in the form of sequence of tokens and produces output.
 Here you may need to create a separate function which defines the grammar and checks for the syntax.
 The function should return the OpCode.
-Also, if need be you have to append the functionality to the parse function which parses the tokens, calls the particular function and returns opcodes.
+Also, if need be you have to append the functionality to the parse function which parses the tokens, calls the particular function and returns opcodes.</p>

-6. **compiler.py**
+<p align="justify">4. **compiler.py**
-Finally you need to define the opcode type in the compiler and write the expected C syntax for the functonality.
+Finally you need to define the opcode type in the compiler and write the expected C syntax for the functonality.</p>

-You can write a test in test.simc and verify whether it's producing results in the test.c file.
+<p align="justify">You can write a test in test.simc and verify whether it's producing results in the test.c file.</p>

 ## Get started